SamMed05/sm_blog/_posts/2022-09-08-how-school-works-in-italy.md

 <span class="caption">Grades in non-numeric form and their equivalents.</span>

-Students with many insufficient grades/marks on one or more subjects have to do a thing called *recupero* (recovery), meaning that they have to study again some topics and take a new test to attempt to improve and recover their previous low results. *Recupero* can happen individually or with the help of the teacher and during the school year or during the holiday.
+Students with many insufficient grades/marks in one or more subjects have to do a thing called *recupero* (recovery), meaning that they have to study again some topics and take a new test to attempt to improve and recover their previous low results. *Recupero* can happen individually or with the help of the teacher during the school year or the holiday.

 Very important in the pagella is also the evaluation of the conduct of a student.
-Everything is established in the "*Statute of students of secondary school*", by the "*Educational Co-responsibility Agreement*", signed by students and families at the time of enrollment, and in the regulations of each school[^8].
+Everything is established in the "*Statute of students of secondary school*", by the "*Educational Co-responsibility Agreement*", signed by students and families at the time of enrollment, and in the regulations of each school[^9].

 <details>
     <summary>Insights</summary>